 I want to be precise about the timeline, because precision is what makes it devastating.

 On November 3, 2025, Philip L. Ellison filed this lawsuit against me.
-He filed it while I was protected by the federal automatic stay under 11 U.S.C. § 362.
+He filed it while I was a party protected by a federal automatic stay under 11 U.S.C. § 362.
 That stay was not ambiguous, not disputed, not something a licensed attorney could plausibly claim ignorance of.
-Filing a civil lawsuit against a bankruptcy debtor in violation of the automatic stay does not produce a voidable case.
+Filing a civil lawsuit against a party protected by a federal automatic stay does not produce a voidable case.
 It produces a void one.
 Void ab initio.
 Null from the moment of signing.
 Ellison filed it anyway.

 Fifteen days later, on November 18, 2025, I received written confirmation from the National Center for Missing and Exploited Children.
 CyberTip No. 222110727 — my report of Kevin Lindke’s online conduct targeting my minor children — had been received, processed, and transmitted to the Michigan Internet Crimes Against Children Task Force.
 The confirmation came from Gabriel L., Analyst 1, CyberTipline, NCMEC.
 It is in writing.
 It has a tip number.
 It has a name attached.
 It is not an allegation.
 It is a federal agency communication.